vbss-io/vbss-ui/packages/chips/README.md

 # @vbss-ui/chips

+> wrapper component for multiple Chip elements.

-The `Chips` component is a wrapper for grouping multiple `Chip` components.
+The `Chips` component is a flexible container designed to render multiple `Chip` components in a customizable layout.
+It supports layout direction, spacing between chips, and allows passing shared props to chips.

 ## **Installation**